Coderockr/frontend-test/README.md

 **3. Contact page**

 ## Requirements
-1. Create project using any technology of your preference.
+1. Create the project using any technology of your preference.
 It’s perfectly OK to use vanilla JS or any front end frameworks or libraries.
 2. Make it responsive using your best judgement.
 3. Create custom infinite scroll effect - use custom JavaScript (preferably the modern JS standards and APIs).
 Don't hesitate to use helpful NPM packages but **keep the JS bundle size low**.
 4. Use this API to display posts: https://stormy-shelf-93141.herokuapp.com/ – `_page` and `_limit` query parameters are available.